 The Community Safety Partnership has a responsibility to minimise crime and disorder in Blaenau Gwent.

 As a landlord we are committed to working with our communities to make our neighbourhoods pleasant and secure places to live.
-We will not tolerate unacceptable behaviour towards other tenants or members of staff.
+We will not tolerate unacceptable behaviour towards other tenants or towards members of our staff or contractors working for us.

 What can you expect from us in cases of: